projectcalico/calico/security/host-forwarded-traffic.md

 The `HostEndpoint API` object is optional, and Calico does not enforce any policy on the HEP if the API object is missing.
 The `WorkloadEndpoint API` object is required, and is automatically managed by the cluster orchestrator plugin (for example, Kubernetes or OpenStack).

 Several connections are shown in the figure, numbered 1 through 4.
-For example, connection 1 ingresses over HEP eth0, is forwarded, and then ingresses Workload A’s WEP.
+For example, connection 1 ingresses over HEP eth0, is forwarded, and then ingresses Workload A's WEP.
 Calico policies select which WEPs or HEPs they apply to.
-So, for example an ingress policy that selects Workload A’s WEP will apply to connections as shown in number 1.
+So, for example an ingress policy that selects Workload A's WEP will apply to connections as shown in number 1.

 ![Host-forward-traffic]({{site.baseurl}}/images/host-forward-traffic.png)